 - If the proposed change will clearly have minimal impacts on the project's intended uses, CPW can notify the project sponsor that the change is permissible.

 - If the proposed change may or will have significant impacts on the intended recreational uses of the project, CPW must request NPS review.

 NPS' focus will be whether the proposed change is consistent with the priorities described in Colorado's current Statewide Comprehensive Outdoor Recreation Plan (SCORP).
 Proposed changes that do not provide for public outdoor recreation use shall constitute a conversion.
 Conversions require NPS approval and the substitution of replacement land and/or facilities in accordance with Section 6(f)(3) of the LWCF Act.

 Project sponsors are required to maintain their LWCF-funded properties in some form of outdoor recreation use in perpetuity.
 However, they are not required to continue operation of a particular recreation amenity beyond its useful life.
 If the facility is declared obsolete, the project sponsor is not obligated to replace it.
 If CPW determines that the facility is needed to satisfy the intent of the project agreement but has been lost through neglect or inadequate maintenance, then the sponsor may be required to replace the facility with one that is at least equivalent to the current value of the original investment.
 NPS must approve determinations of obsolescence.

 Conversions of Use:

-Regardless of the reasons for an LWCF conversion, the project sponsor must mitigate the loss of the property through substitution of other outdoor recreation properties.
-Conversions require an amendment to the project agreement, submitted by State Parks to NPS.
+Regardless of the reasons for an LWCF conversion, the project sponsor must mitigate the loss of the property through substitution of other properties that are equal in acreage and value.
 Conversions must meet a complex set of requirements.

 See the following document for a detailed description of the LWCF Change of Use Process.